Jurassic Coast Path Guide

 • Durdle Door – Natural limestone arch and one of the most photographed landmarks on the coast.

-• Lulworth Cove – Sheltered bay formed by erosion through limestone and chalk.
+• Lulworth Cove – Circular bay formed by erosion through limestone and chalk, with a sheltered beach and easy access.

-• Old Harry Rocks – Chalk stacks marking the eastern end of the Jurassic Coast.
+• Old Harry Rocks – Chalk stacks marking the eastern end of the Jurassic Coast near Handfast Point.

-• Chesil Beach – Long shingle barrier stretching along the Dorset coastline.
+• Chesil Beach – Long shingle barrier beach stretching between West Bay and Portland along the Fleet Lagoon.

-• West Bay Cliffs – Distinctive sandstone cliffs rising above the harbour.
+• West Bay Cliffs – Tall sandstone cliffs rising above the harbour, known for their layered appearance and coastal views.

 Planning Your Walk